ytopt-team/ytopt/docs/tutorials/omp-xsbench/tutorial-omp-xsbench-const.md

 ```

 --------------
-Then, we need to define the objective function `myobj` to evaluate a point in the search space and .
+Then, we need to define the objective function `myobj` to evaluate a point in the search space.
+In this example, we define an evaluating method (Plopper) for code generation and compilation.
+Plopper take source code and output directory and return an execution time.

 This part is explained in the example of [Autotuning the OpenMP version of XSBench](https://github.com/ytopt-team/ytopt/blob/main/docs/tutorials/omp-xsbench/tutorial-omp-xsbench.md).
 Please follow details in `<https://github.com/ytopt-team/ytopt/blob/main/docs/tutorials/omp-xsbench/tutorial-omp-xsbench.md>`